GinaHobbs/reading-notes/README.md

 ### Growth Mindset

-To me growth mindset is about always learning.
-The three most important things for me to remember for maintaining a growth mindset are:
+To me, growth mindset is about believing that there is no baseline to ourselves that we must remain at forever.
+It is possible to push our own boundaries and grow to achieve whatever we set our minds to.
+To maintain this growth mindest I find it important to:

 * Stay Positive
 * Never accept failure